 However, both groups failed to respond.

-Along with industry whistle-blower programmes, SAFE is also calling for the government to establish an independent agency for animal welfare, with regulatory and enforcement powers.
+Along with industry whistle-blower programmes, SAFE is also calling for the government to establish a Crown entity for animal welfare, with regulatory and enforcement powers.

-“Not only do we need industry to come onboard with whistle-blower programmes, but they need to support our call for a new agency for animals.”
+“Not only do we need industry to come onboard with whistle-blower programmes, but they need to support our call for a new Crown entity for animals.”

-“If the farming community wants New Zealand to be world leaders in animal welfare, they must provide effective ways for people to report abuse, and also support SAFE’s call for a well-resourced independent body for animals.”
+“If the farming community wants New Zealand to be world leaders in animal welfare, they must provide effective ways for people to report abuse, and also support SAFE’s call for a well-resourced Crown entity for animals.”